Level 5

 There are many different kinds of chronograph designs that have been manufactured over the years, but the principles of operation remain very similar among all of them.
 This course level will demonstrate the differences between three of the most popular kinds of chronograph movements and show you how each one works along with a demonstration of a full strip down and re-assembly.
 You will then be shown how to adjust the chronograph components so that the mechanism functions optimally.

-Level 5 CONTENT
+Level 5 Course Content

 C5.1.0 The Chronograph Mechanism

 The ability to record intervals of time independently of the running of a mechanical watch, is made possible with the inclusion of a chronograph complication.
+The topics discussed within this level will help you to understand how the many parts which make up a complicated chronograph movement interact with each other in order to function.

 C5.1.1 The Chronograph Components